What is a Will?

 How to write a will

-In your will, you should be clear on what you own (including money and property), who your beneficiaries are, who your executors are, who will look after any children under 18, and what you want to happen if any of your beneficiaries die before you.
+In your will, you should clearly set out what you own, including money and property, who your beneficiaries are, who your executors are, who will look after any children under 18, and what you want to happen if any of your beneficiaries die before you.

 • Be 18 or over